About Meader

 Grow in any moist but well-drained soil.
 May need extra water in hot weather.
 Do not over-fertilize.
 See U of M Extension for pruning guidelines, trellising info, and more.

 Not your fuzzy kiwis!
 Hardy kiwiberries have a thin, smooth, edible skin.
 Buds appear in late spring and may require protection from late frosts.
 Small, fragrant white flowers.
 Produces fruit in three to four years.
 Grow on a strong, T-shaped trellis.
 Mulch roots for winter protection.
-Each plant variety either produces fruit or pollen, one of each is needed to successfully get fruit.
+Each plant variety produces either fruit or pollen.
+One pollen-producing variety can cover several nearby fruiting varieties.
 Twining.
+Formerly Kiwi, Hardy.

 Pot Size & Price